mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

-And then add link for the calculator to our navbar:
+And then add a link for the calculator to our navbar:

 **/app/views/layouts/application.html.erb**